Brownfield Register for Tunbridge Wells borough

 Each review includes an assessment of whether there has been any change in circumstance over the last year for each site.
 For example, whether development is underway, the site is built out or an alternative non-residential use has since been implemented.
 Where there is such a change in circumstance for any site, it is removed from the list.
 Sites are also removed where the planning permission is no longer extant and for which no further planning applications have come forward.
 Those sites with no change and still considered to be compliant with the Regulation 4 criteria above are retained on the revised list.

-As for sites on TWBC’s previous Brownfield Registers the list consists of unimplemented site allocations from the Tunbridge Wells Site Allocations Local Plan 2016 and unimplemented extant planning permissions.
-This includes extant planning permissions taken from the Council's housing land supply evidence, a database of all known permitted and allocated residential development sites across the district as at the 1st of April 2023 for the latest review.
-For the 2021, 2022 and 2023 reviews, appropriate proposed site allocations in the Tunbridge Wells Submission Local Plan 2021 were/are also included in the list.
+As for sites on TWBC’s previous Brownfield Registers the list also consists of unimplemented site allocations from the Tunbridge Wells Site Allocations Local Plan 2016 and unimplemented extant planning permissions.
+This includes extant planning permissions taken from the Council's housing land supply evidence, a database of all known permitted and allocated residential development sites across the Borough, as of the 1st of April 2024.
+Since 2021 appropriate proposed site allocations in the Tunbridge Wells Submission Local Plan 2021 are also included in the list.

 The updated version of Part 1 of the Register can be viewed below.